ogs22/cookbook/glossary/cosech.md

-An abbreviation for hyperbolic cosecant, usually pronounced
+An abbreviation for hyperbolic cosecant, usually pronounced ’cosetch’.
-\\'cosetch\\'.

-cosech(x) means the hyperbolic cosecant of x, ie 1/sinh(x).
+cosech(x) means the hyperbolic cosecant of x, i.e. 1/sinh(x).